-Key Facts about
+Key Facts About

 NASA's Mars 2020 Rover

-At Least One Mars Year (about 687 Earth days)
+At least one Mars year (about 687 Earth days)

-Mars 2020 Rover Science:
+Mars 2020 Perseverance Rover Science:

 Studying Mars' Habitability, Seeking Signs of Past Microbial Life, Collecting and Caching Samples, and Preparing for Future Human MissionsThe Perseverance rover has four science objectives that support the Mars Exploration Program's science goals:

-|Looking for Habitability:||Identify past environments capable of supporting microbial life|
+|Looking for Habitability:||Identify past environments capable of supporting microbial life.|

-|Seeking Biosignatures:||Seek signs of possible past microbial life in those habitable environments, particularly in special rocks known to preserve signs of life over time|
+|Seeking Biosignatures:||Seek signs of possible past microbial life in those habitable environments, particularly in special rocks known to preserve signs of life over time.|

-|Caching Samples:||Collect core rock and "soil" samples and store them on the Martian surface|
+|Caching Samples:||Collect core rock and "soil" samples and store them on the Martian surface.|

-|Preparing for Humans:||Test oxygen production from the Martian atmosphere|
+|Preparing for Humans:||Test oxygen production from the Martian atmosphere.|

-Heritage and Innovation
+Mars 2020 Technology: Heritage and Innovation

 Technologies for Entry, Descent, and Landing

-Technologies for Surface OperationsThe Mars 2020 rover design is largely based on the engineering design for Mars rover Curiosity.
-This reliance on a proven system reduces mission costs and risks.
-The rover's long-range mobility system allows it to travel on the surface of Mars over a distance of 3 to 12 miles (5 to 20 kilometers).
-The rover has a new, more capable wheel design, among other improvements.
-For the first time, the rover carries a drill for coring samples from Martian rocks and soil.
-It gathers and stores the cores in tubes on the Martian surface, using a strategy called "depot caching."
+The Perseverance rover design minimizes costs and risks because it is largely based on the engineering design for the previous Curiosity rover.
+The Perseverance long-range mobility system allows it to travel on the surface of Mars over 3 to 12 miles (5 to 20 kilometers).
+Improvements on Perseverance include a new, more capable wheel design.
+And for the first time, the rover carries a drill for coring samples from Martian rocks and soil.
+It gathers and stores the cores in tubes on the Martian surface, using "depot caching."
 Caching demonstrates a new rover capability of gathering, storing, and preserving samples.
-It could potentially pave the way for future missions that could collect the samples and return them to Earth for intensive laboratory analysis.
+This could potentially pave the way for future missions to retrieve the samples and ferry them to Earth for intensive laboratory analysis.